Assistant Coach, Cross Country/Track & Field

 Under Lohr's tutelage, the Washington U. women's team also won the 2009 UAA Indoor Track and Field Championship, and the WU men's and women's teams combined to boast 15 All-America performances at the 2009 NCAA Indoor and Outdoor Championship meets.

 The Washington University men's track and field team swept the UAA indoor and outdoor championships in 2010, 2011 and again in 2012, which brought UAA Men's Coaching Staff of the Year accolades to Washington University following each conference championship.
+The WUSTL coaches were also named the UAA Men's Outdoor Coaching Staff of the Year after the Bears won their fifth-straight title in 2013.
 The Washington U. coaches also received UAA Women's Coaching Staff of the Year honors after WU won the 2012 UAA indoor title.

 The 2011 season also saw the men's track & field program record the highest team finishes at the NCAA Indoor (eighth) and Outdoor (fourth) Championships in school history.
 The Bears boasted five All-Americans at the NCAA Outdoor meet, including a third-place showing in the decathlon by Ben Harmon and a national championship for Dan Davis in the 110-meter hurdles.

 Prior to being named the full-time assistant track and field coach, Lohr spent two seasons as the Bears' pole vault coach.

 As the pole vault coach at Washington University, he mentored four different vaulters to seven of eight possible UAA titles.
 Lohr coached Morgen Leonard-Fleckman to the 2008 NCAA Indoor National Championship in the pole vault, and another All-America finish at the 2008 outdoor championships.